-The Turnbull Government plans to let first-home buyers access up to $30,000 in superannuation for a home deposit.
+The Turnbull Government plans to let first-home buyers access up to $30,000 in superannuation for a home deposit with the First Home Super Saver Scheme (FHSSS).
 However, according to a recent study conducted by Industry Super Australia (ISA), this move could drain superannuation accounts.

 ISA Research data found the government’s First Home Super Saver Scheme (FHSSS) had marginal benefits for first home buyers.
 Plus, it could threaten their retirement savings.
 Key research findings are: